travisgoodspeed/md380tools/README.md

 ###The md380tools have D13.020 as basic now.###

-to build the d02.32 version
+to build the "old" d02.32 version

 	make flash_d02.032